 Charlie do surf - winter watersports

-Just as you can go caravanning and glamping in winter, so too can you go surfing and sailing.
-You might need a better wetsuit or several fishermen’s jumpers, but it’s very doable – and think of the rosy glow of virtue you’ll have afterwards in the pub.
+Just as you can go caravanning and glamping in winter , so too can you go surfing and sailing.
+You might need a better wetsuit or several fishermen’s jumpers, but it’s very doable – and think of the glow of virtue you’ll have afterwards in the pub.

 First up, go to our open now or open all year sites, where you’ll find camping, caravanning and holiday parks for winter – you can also filter according to area, price, type of accommodation and dozens more.
 Then filter for watery options using the ‘Nearby Leisure’ tab on the left:

-We've several sites open now that have a surf school nearby if you’re contemplating winter surfing but haven’t quite plucked up the courage to dip your toe in:
+We have over 75 sites open now and with a surf school nearby if you’re contemplating winter surfing but haven’t quite plucked up the courage to dip your toe in:

 If your idea of watery wonders involves standing firmly on a dry deck – and bossing everyone around – browse through our campsites and caravan parks open now and with sailing nearby: